Authored by the expert who managed and guided the team behind the Gabon Property Pack

 Is short-term rental demand growing in Gabon in 2026?

-As of early 2026, short-term rental demand in Gabon is growing modestly at an estimated 5% to 10% per year in occupied nights, from a relatively small base, as more business travelers and visiting contractors use platforms like Airbnb instead of hotels.
+As of 2026, short-term rental demand in Gabon is probably growing by about 5% to 10% in Libreville, but from a small base.

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Gabon.